peutes/cache-fetcher/README.md

 ### Support Type

-Key element support int, float, bool, complex, byte, time, slice, array, "struct with `String()` method" in addition to string.
+The key element support int, float, bool, complex, byte, time, slice, array, "struct with `String()` method" in addition to string.

 The client supports serialization with gob serializer.
 The cache saves serialized strings.